mmistakes/minimal-mistakes/_posts/2017-10-09-vpn-on-raspberry-pi-with-lan-isolation.md

 $ sudo service openvpn restart
 ```

-Don't forget to add this whitelisted IP address to your iptables rules:
+Don't forget to add this allowlisted IP address to your iptables rules:
 ```bash
 $ sudo iptables -I FORWARD <position num> -s 10.8.0.50 -d 192.168.0.0/24 -j ACCEPT
 ```
-**Note:** It's important that the whitelisted IPs come before DROP line we added earlier.
+**Note:** It's important that the allowlisted IPs come before DROP line we added earlier.
 You can see the order by typing "iptables -L --line-numbers".
 Make sure you choose a 'position num' that comes before the the DROP line.
 {: .notice--info}